 - 1 cube chicken bouillon (or 1 tsp poultry seasoning, I used 1 tsp vegeta)

 - 2 cups water

-- 1 lb chicken breast boneless and skinless (about 2)
+- 1 pound chicken breast (boneless and skinless (about 2))

 - Open the can of biscuits and flatten out each biscuit with your fingers.
 Alternatively you could use a rolling pin.
 Cut each biscuit in 4 strips, or feel free to cut them as large or as small as you like.
 Set aside.

 - Turn your Instant Pot to the sauté setting.
 (See your manufacturer's guide for detailed instructions on how to use your instant pot.)